 Photo Credit: Facebook.com/LewisClarkState

 Lewis-Clark State College (LCSC) is a public college in the northwest United States, located in north central Idaho at Lewiston.
-Founded in 1893, it has an approximate annual enrollment of 3,600.
+Founded in 1893 as Lewiston Normal School, the current institution has an approximate annual enrollment of 3,600.

-Until the 1920s, one-room schools served well over half of Idaho’s primary students.
-In keeping with the “normal school” philosophy, the Lewiston Normal School focused on practical, hands-on training for new teachers.
+Until the 1920s, one-room schools served most of Idaho’s primary students.
+In keeping with the “normal school” philosophy (training students in the norms of teaching), the Lewiston Normal School focused on practical training for new teachers.
 That meant the school provided a great deal of “manual training”—what is now called vocational education.
 Also, to insure that teachers truly knew how to handle a classroom, the school ran an on-campus training school.
-In it, real teachers taught real pupils, and student teachers also learned-by-doing under the supervision of experienced teacher-critics.
+In it, real teachers taught real pupils, and student teachers learned-by-doing under the supervision of experienced teachers.

 The Lewis-Clark State (LCSC) athletic teams are called the Warriors and Lady Warriors.
 LCSC competes in twelve intercollegiate varsity sports: men’s sports are baseball, basketball, cross country, golf, tennis, and track & field; women’s sports include basketball, cross country, golf, tennis, track & field, and volleyball.
 LCSC also competes in twelve intercollegiate varsity sports: men’s sports are baseball, basketball, cross country, golf, tennis, and track & field; women’s sports include basketball, cross country, golf, tennis, track & field, and volleyball.